 Authors who wish to propose a manuscript for the Workshop/Symposium Summary section must e-mail a proposal letter and formal academic outline of the manuscript (i.e., introduction, thesis statement, supporting ideas, and conclusion), identifying the article type for the Editors to assess, to firstname.lastname@example.org for approval before submitting the full manuscript.
 (Editors will not assess full manuscripts prior to submission.)
-Workshop/Symposium Summary manuscripts should succinctly summarize scientific, single topic, consensus workshops/symposia that took place less than one year prior to submission and would be of interest to the readership of The Journal.
+Workshop/Symposium Summary articles are succinct summaries relating to a scientific, single topic, consensus workshops/symposia that took place less than one year prior to submission and would be of interest to the readership.
 A summary submitted for this section must be the only publication for the workshop; The Journal will not consider summaries that have been or will be published in whole or in part, excluding the workshop/symposium description/abstract in the meeting program.

 Pages of The Journal of Pediatrics are reserved for the Association of Medical School Pediatric Department Chairs, Inc. (AMSPDC), which is solely responsible for their content, and do not necessarily represent the views of The Journal of Pediatrics or its publisher, Elsevier, Inc. Authors interested in submitting to this section should contact AMSPDC directly.
 All other manuscripts must be submitted as detailed above by each article type.